edgedb/easy-edgedb/chapter17/index.md

 };
 ```

 First let's just put the `MinorVampire` type into the function and see what we get.
-Try to imagine what the output will be.
+What do you think the output will be?

 ```edgeql
 select fight_2(MinorVampire, MinorVampire);